 Jintapan: I heard about this program from my Programmable Logic Controller (PLC) professor who learned about programming in industrial systems and various equipment from Delta.
 He shared information with me about the Delta International Exchange Program.

 All: Our internship at Delta is for 6 months.
 From June 1 2022-Nov 30 2022.
 For the first two months, we work to support our teams and then we spend two months in a specialized training course and for the last two months, we work on real projects.

 What are your main roles as a Delta Thailand Intern, and what is the most interesting part of your work?

-What are the most valuable skills you can gain from your internship at Delta Thailand, and how will it help you in your future career?
+What are the most valuable skills you are gaining from your internship at Delta Thailand, and how will they help you in your future career?

-How is your supervisor supporting your internship experience, and how are you learning to work with others?
+How is your supervisor supporting your internship experience, and what are you learning about working with others?

 What do you find unique about Delta Thailand?